 Along with psychoactive tetrahydrocannabinol (THC), CBD is one of the most abundant compounds in the cannabis plant.
 And a number of studies have revealed its many benefits for the following:

 - Easing pain

 - Protecting the body’s nerves and tissues from infection and cellular damage

-CBD has also been studied for its ability to disrupt addiction to substances including street drugs and a variety of pharmaceuticals, including the powerfully addictive painkillers, opioids.
+CBD has also been studied for its ability to disrupt addictions to substances including street drugs and a variety of pharmaceuticals, including the powerfully addictive painkillers, opioids.

-Until relatively recently, little research has been done on whether CBD can also disrupt nicotine addiction and help people quit smoking.
-But a new study published in the journal Addiction provides some key insights into the role of CBD in helping smokers to quit, and why CBD could be a useful addition to the many smoking cessation tools that are currently available.
+For a long time, little research had been done on whether CBD can also disrupt nicotine addiction and help people quit smoking.
+But a study published in 2018 in the journal Addiction provided some key insights into the role of CBD in helping smokers to quit, and why CBD could be a useful addition to the many smoking cessation tools.

 In that study, researchers asked a group of smokers to inhale a formulation of CBD oil whenever they felt the urge to smoke.
 Meanwhile, another group of study participants used a placebo in the same way.
 After one week, the group of CBD consumers had cut their cigarette consumption by 40% in comparison to the placebo group.
 But what interested researchers most was the reason for CBD’s dramatic effect on the smokers’ behaviors.